 Sex abuse and enabling sex abuse are punishable by a maximum of life in prison.
 If the abused child is younger than 12 years old, however, the offense carries a minimum sentence of 25 years in prison.

 In 10A O.S. § 1-1-105, sexual exploitation is defined as "allowing, permitting, or encouraging a child to engage in prostitution, as defined by law, by a person responsible for the health, safety, or welfare of a child, or allowing, permitting, encouraging, or engaging in the lewd, obscene, or pornographic, as defined by law, photographing, filming, or depicting of a child in those acts by a person responsible for the health, safety, and welfare of the child."

 If a parent, guardian, or person responsible for a child's well-being allows or forces a child into prostitution or child pornography, he or she faces the same penalties as a person convicted of child sexual abuse or enabling child sexual abuse: a maximum of life in prison, with a minimum of 25 years if the victim is under the age of 12.

 Lewd or Indecent Proposals or Acts to Child Under 16 and child abuse involving sexual abuse or the sexual exploitation of a child are Level 3 sex offenses according to the state's sex offender risk-level assessment scale.
 Anyone considered of a Level 3 offense must register for life as an Oklahoma sex offender.
 Level 3 sex offenders must register with local law enforcement every three months and they are subject to lifelong restrictions on housing, employment, recreation, and other personal freedoms.

-If you are accused of molesting a child, your entire future is at stake.
+If you are accused of molesting a child or other sex crimes related to children, your entire future is at stake.
 Act quickly to retain experienced legal counsel and skillful defense representation.
 Call today or submit the online case review form to schedule your free, confidential case evaluation.